 So here’s the idea

-Give the user a tablet with a mobile app where they can browse the restaurant’s offer, with professional high resolution images.
-They can the place their order and the app itself communicates with the POS and takes care of everything.
+Give the user a tablet with a mobile app where they can browse the restaurant’s offer, with professional high-resolution images.
+They can then place their order and the app itself communicates with the POS and takes care of everything.

 Putting ideas to paper

 Firstly, a solution needed to be found for displaying the products on a tablet screen. the primary orientation chosen was vertical, as an affordance to how people are used to consuming standard restaurant menus.

 The 1st draft had the products scrolling horizontally under the restaurant information.